GlazeDonuts/Variational-Quantum-Classifier/README.md

 # Variational Quantum Classifier

+Parameterized quantum circuits play an essential role in the performance of many variational hybrid quantum-classical (HQC) algorithms.
+One challenge in implementing such algorithms is to choose an effective circuit that well represents the solution space while maintaining a low circuit depth and number of parameters[1].
 This repository contains a set of experiments and comparisons between different feature maps used in an elementary implementation of a Quantum Variational Classifier circuit, developed from scratch, using Qiskit.

 ## Experiments